rickosborne/blackwater/_guide/550-rulebooks-and-house-rules.md

 These rules modify the Ceremonial Magic rules on Magic p.12.
 Mages may cast ceremonies at an effective skill of 15 or less.
 However, the guidelines on how much energy each participant can contribute still apply.

 ### Spell Defaults
 Many spells have a default skill, so even if you don't *really* know the spell you can give it a try.
+Defaulting a spell can be done from any other spell with the following modifiers:
-•	Defaulting a spell can be done from any other spell with the following modifiers: a base -2 to skill because it's a default.
+•	Base -2 to skill because it's a default.
 •	An additional -2 to skill for "step" away from the known spell to the one trying the make a default roll.
 "Steps" are determined by tracing a path from the known spell to the unknown spell on the [Magic Spell Charts](http://www.warehouse23.com/products/gurps-magic-spell-charts).
 •	An additional -1 for each Prerequisite spell that is missing
 •	An additional -1 for "Very Hard" spells